The Sims 2

-The Sims 2 is a 2004 strategic life simulation video game developed by Maxis and published by Electronic Arts.
+The Sims 2 is a 2004 social simulation video game developed by Maxis and published by Electronic Arts.
 It is the second major title in The Sims series, and is the sequel to The Sims.
-The game was released for Microsoft Windows on September 14, 2004, and a port for MacOS was released on June 17, 2005.
+The game was released for Microsoft Windows on September 14, 2004, and a port for MacOS by Aspyr was released on June 17, 2005.
 Eight expansion packs and nine "stuff packs" were subsequently released between 2005 and 2008.
-In addition, versions of The Sims 2 were released on various consoles and mobile platforms, including the Nokia Ovi Store.
+In addition, versions of The Sims 2 were released on various video game consoles, including the PlayStation 2, Xbox, Nintendo DS, and GameCube, and mobile platforms, including the Nokia Ovi Store.
+Unlike the original, the handheld and console versions are more storyline-based.
+The three handheld versions of the game are completely different among themselves, unlike the home console versions of the game, which are virtually identical to each other.
 A sequel, The Sims 3, was released in June 2009.

 Like its predecessor, The Sims 2 allows the player to create and dress characters called "Sims", design neighborhoods, and build and furnish houses.
 Players manage their Sims from birth to death, forming relationships in a manner similar to real life.
 Sims have life goals, wants, and fears, the fulfillment of which can produce good or bad outcomes.
-The Sims 2 was the first game in the series to incorporate a 3D graphics engine, which allowed the player to get 360º views of the game as opposed to the fixed 2D isometric view of The Sims.
-Genetics are also a new game mechanic, as previously children in The Sims did not always look like their parents.
+First incorporated in the console versions of The Sims, The Sims 2 was the first PC game in the series to incorporate a complete 3D graphics engine of the game world.
+This allows the player to get 360º views as opposed to the fixed 2D isometric view of The Sims.
+Genetics are also a new game mechanic; children in The Sims that were born in-game were randomly generated.
 Although gameplay is not linear, storylines and scripted events exist in the game's pre-built neighborhoods.

-The Sims 2 was critically acclaimed, gaining a 90% score from aggregators Metacritic and GameRankings.
-It has been cited as one of the greatest video games ever made.
+The Sims 2 was critically acclaimed, and it has been cited as one of the greatest video games ever made.
 It was also a commercial success, selling one million copies in its first ten days, a record at the time.
-In April 2008, The Sims 2s official website announced that 100 million copies of The Sims series had been sold.
-By March 2012, the game had sold 13 million copies over all platforms with over six million PC copies, making it one of the best-selling PC games of all-time.
-The Sims 2 was the final game in the series that creator Will Wright worked on.
+It contributed to The Sims series reaching 100 million copies in April 2008.
+By March 2012, the game had sold 13 million copies over all platforms with over six million PC copies, making it one of the best-selling PC games of all time.
+The game was re-released on Steam and EA desktop in January 2025 to coincide with the 25th anniversary of The Sims series.